vapor-ware/synse-docs/docs/server/api.v3.md

 ]
 ```

-The response for a synchronous write has the same scheme as the [`/transaction`](#transaction) response,
+The response for a synchronous write has the same scheme as the [`transaction`](#transaction) response,
 albeit in a list.
-Some of these fields will not matter to the caller of the synchronous write endpoint,
-such as the transaction `id`.

 It is up to the user to iterate though the response and ensure that each individual write completed
 successfully.
-While this endpoint will fail in cases where the plugin is not reachable, the data is
+While this endpoint will return an error in cases where the plugin is not reachable, the data is
-invalid, etc., it will not fail if a write fails to execute properly.
+invalid, etc., it will not return an error if a write fails to execute properly.

 ??? note "HTTP"
     **Request**